bnussbau/trmnl-train-monitor/README.md

 3. Go to your TRMNL Dashboard and create a new Private Plugin.
 4. Copy the Webhook URL.
 5. Copy the Liquid Markup from section [Liquid Markup](#liquid-markup)
+6. Run server as docker, docker-compose or LAMP stack.

 ### Docker